Beyond Layer 2: Understanding Polygon, Ethereum's Internet of Blockchains

 The Next Frontier: Polygon's Ambitious zkEVM Future

-The Polygon zkEVM is a monumental step forward because it aims to be the first ZK-Rollup that is fully equivalent to the EVM.
-This means developers can deploy their existing Ethereum smart contracts directly to it without any modification.
-It promises the 'holy grail' of scaling: the immense throughput and low cost of ZK-technology combined with the full security of Ethereum and the ease of EVM compatibility.
-It is the next logical stage in Polygon's mission, evolving from a highly efficient sidechain to a true Layer 2 that leverages the most advanced scaling technology available.
+The Polygon zkEVM, now live as a Mainnet Beta, is a monumental step forward because it is one of the first ZK-Rollups to be equivalent to the EVM.
+This means developers can deploy their existing Ethereum smart contracts directly to it without modification.
+It promises the holy grail of scaling: the immense throughput and low cost of ZK technology combined with the full security of Ethereum and the ease of EVM compatibility.
+This technology marks the next stage in Polygon's mission, evolving it from a highly efficient sidechain to a true Layer 2 that leverages the most advanced scaling technology available.

 Frequently asked questions